 As a local affiliate to the Dolly Parton’s Imagination Library, Marietta Community Foundation has a vision of improving early childhood developmental milestones across Washington County.

-For the past several months, the Foundation’s staff has been traveling to various social groups in the area to share their mission and garner support.
+For the past several months, the Foundation’s staff has been

 On Friday, October 4th, the Foundation presented this program to the Rotary Club of Marietta – Morning.
 The presentation included how the Foundation came to be the Washington County affiliate of the Imagination Library, research that shows exposure to books at a young age is instrumental in early childhood development, and current updates that will help the Foundation in their mission.